evilC/AutoHotInterception/README.md

 ### Subscription mode
 In Subscription mode, you bypass AHK's hotkey system completely, and Interception notifies you of key events via callbacks.
+Subscription Mode overrides Context Mode - that is, if a key on a keyboard has been subscribed to with Subscription Mode, then Context Mode will not fire for that key on that keyboard.

 Subscribe to a key on a specific keyboard `SubscribeKey(<scanCode>, <block>, <callback>, <VID>, <PID>`